How can installing pebble tile flooring be a miserable endeavor?

 Installing pebble tiles individually!

-In addition to the tediousness of sitting down and pulling off all of the tiles from the sheets (make sure to pull the strings off too) but you then have to install those tiles individually.
+In addition to the tediousness of sitting down and pulling off all of the tiles from the sheets (make sure to pull the strings off too) you then have to install those tiles individually.

 It’s a mix of full sheets and individual pebbles and it works for most applications.
 The basic concept is that you don’t interlock the sheets.
 Rather, you keep them spaced from everything else about 2-4 inches.

 Spacing them closer than 2 inches makes it difficult to find pebbles to fill the space.
 Spacing them too far apart makes for slower work.
 However, installing them in this manner will make the seams go away.

 Grouting Pebble Tile Flooring

-As you can image these pebble tiles have their own grouting quirks as well.
+As you can imagine these pebble tiles have their own grouting quirks as well.
 For starters:

 Rather you’ll want to use either a standard cement grout or a high-performance cement grout (my preference) like Prism, Permacolor, or Ultracolor.
 In fact, Custom Building Products recommend their Prism grout specifically for pebble tile flooring.